MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 Misty's ability to accurately position her head is currently under development.

 ##### MoveHead - BETA
-Moves Misty's head in one of three axes (tilt, turn, or up-and-down).
+Moves Misty's head in one of three axes (tilt, turn, or up-down). **Note: For Misty I, the MoveHead command can only control the up-down movement of Misty's head.**

 Parameters
 - Pitch - Double - Number that determines the up or down movement of Misty's head movement.
 Value range: -5 to 5.
 - Roll - Double - Number that determines the tilt ("ear" to "shoulder") of Misty's head.
 Misty's head will tilt to the left or right.
 Value range: -5 to 5.
+This value is ignored for Misty I.
 - Yaw - Double - Number that determines the turning of Misty's head.
 Misty's head will turn left or right.
 Value range: -5 to 5.
+This value is ignored for Misty I.
 - Velocity - Double - Number that represents speed at which Misty moves her head.
 Value range: 0 to 10.

 ```json